vish-manit/GenStack-Techsurf-2023-/README.md

 # Instructions for Testing the Model

 1. Download the whole GitHUb Repository as a zip file on your local machine.
-2. Open the folder with VS Code on your computer.
+2. Open the folder with VS Code/any IDE on your computer.
 3. Run the file named **app.py** and feel the power of GenStack.

 # Key Features